Fitzroy (1912): Captain James Colvin's service history

 From February 1903 to December 1904, Colvin was in command of the Dorrigo doing the Coffs, Woolgoolga Sydney run.

 In January 1905 Colvin was the first captain of the newly built 238-ton wooden screw steamer Cooloon, which plied between Woolgoolga Coffs Harbour and Sydney.
 He remained in charge of the vessel until at least August 1906.

 In December 1908 it was found that he was associated with the "Page millions".
 The last Page who was the holder of the lands died without heirs in 1829.
 The bequest was made by the last owner, Harry Page, to Henry Young, who will probably be held to be entitled to the wealth lying in Chancery.

 A granddaughter of Major-General Young was the late wife of Captain James Colvin, her maiden name being Lucy Goff.
 Captain Colvin trades between Sydney and Coffs Harbor, and he intends probing the matter further to show that his late wife and her children, and the four grandchildren of Major-General Young, now living at Bathurst, are the only direct representatives of Henry Young, to whom the Page millions were legally left.

 Captain Colvin had no doubt that Major General Young was the son or the grandson of Henry Young, and he "had strong grounds for believing that this Henry Young was identical with the Henry Young who inherited from the last of the Pages."

 He was in command of Fitzroy by 1913 and until her sinking in 1921 and his death.

 Shipwreck

 During the night of Saturday 25 June 1921 and early on Sunday 26 June 1921 a storm raged on the mid-New South Wales Coast that was variously described as a gale or a cyclone.

-On Sunday morning the Fitzroy floundered as did a little further south the steamer Our Jack.
+On Sunday morning the Fitzroy foundered as did a little further south the steamer Our Jack.